-As a student in the Integrated Marketing certificate, Jordan learned about analytics, social media, and mobile, while also getting an opportunity to flex her right brain by learning about branding.
+As a student in the Marketing certificate, Jordan learned about analytics, social media, and mobile, while also getting an opportunity to flex her right brain by learning about branding.
 The broad set of skills she acquired was instrumental, she said, in paving her way to take on more senior roles, both immediately and after leaving the program.

 “But what was most helpful,” she added, “was finding a community of people with similar goals in life.
 That’s what really set the stage for the progress I’ve made in my career since my time at the Graham School.
 Not only am I still in touch with my classmates, one of whom I brought onto my team two years ago at Google’s headquarters, but both my analytics and mobile instructors have been pivotal to guiding my career onto the path it’s on now.”